 When you look at the content of the

-env: # MinIO access key and secret key - name: MINIO_ACCESS_KEY value: "minio" - name: MINIO_SECRET_KEY valueFrom: secretKeyRef: name: spin-secrets key: minioAccessKey
+env: # MinIO access key and secret key - name: MINIO_ACCESS_KEY value: "minio" - name: MINIO_SECRET_KEY valueFrom: secretKeyRef: name: minio-secret-key key: minioAccessKey

 minioAccessKey is stored in a Kubernetes secret called

-spin-secrets.
-You create the secret by running the script
+You create the secret by adding a generator to your